Arnold97ky/Weatherapp/README.md

 #WeatherApp
 #A team project with CHRISTIAN BEYNIS

-Work from a basuc weather app and try to implement new features like:
+Work from a basic weather app and try to implement new features like:
 -Geolocalization
 -Sounds for effect
 -Paly with Icon and implement a gif